 acceleration card a board that increases the speed of the processor algorithm a series of instructions or a step-by-step procedure for the solution of a problem animation the process of creating and recording images that change over time applets small applications written in Java.
-When you display a web page with Java links, a Java applet is executed automatically applications program a computer program which executes a particular task, such as word processing or database management architecture the general specification of a system arithmetic logic unit (ALU) a component of the CPU which performs the actual arithmetic and logical operations asked for by a arrow keys direction or cursor keys that allow the user to move the insertion point around the screen program the machine.

-ADA a programming language developed for the US Department of Defense, named after Lord Byron's daughter Augusta Ada, who worked with Charles Babbage and is not unjustly called the first programmer assembler a special program that converts a program written in a lowlevel language into machine code assembly language a low-level computer language in which instructions are the mnemonic equivalent of the code understood by attachment a file that has been included as part of an email message attributes characteristics that affect the visual representation of lines and polygons, e.g. line styles, rectangle color, etc.
+When you display a web page with Java links, a Java applet is executed automatically applications program a computer program which executes a particular task, such as word processing or database management architecture the general specification of a system arithmetic logic unit (ALU) a component of the CPU which performs the actual arithmetic and performs the actual arithmetic and logical operations asked for by a program arrow keys direction or cursor keys that allow the user to move the insertion point around the screen assembler a special program that converts a program written in a low-level language into machine code assembly language a low-level computer language in which instructions are the mnemonic equivalent of the code understood by the machine attachment a file that has been included as part of an email message attributes characteristics that affect the visual representation of lines and polygons, e.g. line styles, rectangle color, etc.